mjbright/LinuxConEU-ContainerOrchestration/DockerSwarm.md

     6i0mhypkwtjxcva2149ae0vw3   \_ docker-demo.3  mariolet/docker-demo:20  swnode1   Shutdown       Shutdown 38 seconds ago

+### Verifying the service has been updated

+Then open your web browser at the page http://localhost:8080 and you should see a lovely blue whale.

 # drain a node

 We can drain a node effectively placing it in 'maintenance mode'.

 ```bash